Are you exploring a business analyst role and wondering if you have the required business analysis skills and experience?

 BAs receive a barrage of feedback – on their documentation and proposed solutions.
 To succeed as a business analyst you need to be able to separate feedback on your documents and ideas from feedback on you personally.

 Deep down, business analysts despise ambiguity.
 Ambiguities in requirements specifications lead to unexpected defects.
 Ambiguities in conversation leads to unnecessary conflict.
 At every stage of a project, you’ll find a BA clarifying and working out ambiguities.

 Yet, at the beginning of a project, before the problem is fully understood and the solution is decided upon, a BA must be able to embrace the ambiguity and work effectively through ambiguity.
 Managing ambiguity means we embrace new information and learning as it surfaces, even if it surfaces later than we’d like.

 And so we’ve reached the end of the important skills for a new business analyst.
-But no discussion of this topic would be complete without dealing with the not one, but two 800-pound gorillas in the profession.
+But no discussion of this topic would be complete without dealing with the 800-pound gorillas in the profession.

 Skills for Specific Business Analyst Jobs

-So, there are not one, but two 800-pound gorillas in the profession?
-Yes there are, and they are technical skills and business/industry domain expertise respectively.
+So, there are not one, or two, but THREE 800-pound gorillas in the profession?
+Yes there are, and they are technical skills, methodology skills, and business/industry domain expertise respectively.